algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/batch-processing.md

 Then, your external server can make a single call to the batch wrapper Algorithm, passing all inputs in a single network call, thus reducing the impact of network overhead on overall throughput.

-If possible, it is even better to alter the original Algorithm to take either single inputs or batch; this eliminates the need for a wrapper Algorithm which consumes extra resources.
-If the original Algorithm contained:
+If possible, it is even better to alter the original Algorithm so that it can accept **either** a single input or batch inputs; this eliminates the need for a wrapper Algorithm which consumes extra resources.

+For example, if the original Algorithm contained:

 ```python
 def apply(input):
     return someCalculation(input)
 ```

-It can be simply rewritten to check for an input of type list:
+Then it could be easily altered to check for an `input` of type list:

 ```python
 def apply(input):